spack/spack/lib/spack/docs/getting_started.rst

 ``$LD_LIBRARY_PATH`` or other environment variables to be set in order to run; this is typical for Intel and other proprietary compilers.

-In such a case, you should tell Spack which module(s) to load in order to run the chosen compiler (If the compiler does not come with a module file, you might consider making one by hand).
+In such a case, you should tell Spack which module(s) to load to run the chosen compiler.
+(If the compiler does not come with a module file, you might consider making one by hand).
 Spack will load this module into the environment ONLY when the compiler is run, and NOT in general for a package's ``install()`` method.
 See, for